jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 - The credibility of an "executive summary" depends intimately on the quality, relevance, and integrity of the evidence.
-- Analytical processes for design rely heavily on mutual respect, because criticism is inherent.
+- Analytical processes for design rely heavily on mutual respect, because criticism is inherent to the process.
-- It's "easy" to default to uni- or bi-variate data (these are what our tools are good at).
+- It's easy to default to uni- or bi-variate data (these are what our tools are good at).
 By overcoming the comfort of what our tools do well, we can draw stronger conclusions.